 For now, let's assume the dynamic IP address assigned to the RPi is 192.168.3.100.
 With this bit of information, we're all set to connect to the RPi and prepare Raspbian via SSH.

-Every Linux distro ships with an SSH client.
+Every Linux distro ships with an SSH client (it's built into the Mac's Terminal too).
 Windows users can use the PuTTY tool.
 To connect from a remote Linux machine, launch a terminal and enter the command:

 $ sudo ssh firstname.lastname@example.org